cybrox/CalendarAdministrationTool/README.md

 Calendar Administration Tool - Fachübergreifende Projekte HST/INF Technische Berufsschule Zürich, 5.
 Semester

+**Important Note:** *This software is using its own core to handle links, data-shifts and ... well, pretty much everything.
+I'd use Ember.js if I'd be allowed to but since that obviously isn't the case, the tools is based on a selfwritten, minimalized core.*

 Preamble
 ===
 The Calendar administration tool (short CAT) is a server based calender that allows you to manage and evaluate upcoming events, tasks and exams.
 It is designed especially for the use in student groups or instructive operation.
 CAT is a web application, therefore the user can run it without anything else than the default browser.